Dual-branch Prompting for Multimodal Machine Translation: Introduction

+Over the years, Neural Machine Translation (NMT) has evolved from statistical methods to sophisticated deep neural networks based on the Transformer architecture \cite{vaswani2017attention}, establishing itself as the standard paradigm in the field.
+While recent NMT models have achieved impressive benchmarks, they predominantly rely on textual data, often lacking the rich contextual cues inherent in real-world environments \cite{gao2024multimodal}.
+Consequently, similar to other multimodal tasks~\cite{wang2025diagllm, wang2024cross, zhangji2023channel, zhangji2025closer}, there has been a growing interest in Multimodal Machine Translation (MMT), a setting that enhances text-only systems by incorporating shared visual perceptions of objects and scenes ~\cite{li2022vision}.
+This integration aims to provide visual grounding to the translation task, thereby alleviating semantic ambiguity where text-only NMT systems often struggle.
+Therefore, MMT research holds great significance for developing more robust, accurate, and contextually-aware translation systems that better reflect real-world communication \cite{fei2023scene}.

-To incorporate aligned visual inputs, early studies adopt specialized \textbf{encoder-decoder} architectures \cite{liu2021gumbel,lin2020dynamic,li2021feature} that enable the model to jointly process linguistic and visual signals.
-Other approaches focus on extracting specific visual object embeddings to enhance translation quality \cite{futeral2022tackling,zhao2021word}.
-However, these methods typically require paired images during inference, which limits their practical deployment in scenarios where visual input is unavailable at test time.
-To reduce the dependency on authentic images, recent research explores alternatives such as generating visual representations directly from the source text.
-This includes approaches that employ visual hallucination networks to produce pseudo-visual features \cite{li2022valhalla,fei2023scene,long2020generative}, use \textbf{generative models} to synthesize images from text \cite{fang2022neural}, or adopt inverse knowledge distillation schemes to derive multimodal features from text alone \cite{peng2022distill}.
-Another strategy \textbf{retrieves relevant images} from auxiliary datasets \cite{zhang2020neural}.
+For the incorporation of visual signals, previous works have predominantly employed specifically engineered encoder-decoder architectures designed to jointly process linguistic and visual inputs~\cite{lin2020dynamic}, or focused on extracting specific object-level embeddings~\cite{zhao2021word}.
+However, these methods typically necessitate paired images during inference, which limits their practical applicability in scenarios where visual input is unavailable.
+Towards this end, recent research has attempted to eliminate this dependency by either learning hallucination networks to produce pseudo-visual features \cite{li2022valhalla,fei2023scene,long2021generative}, utilizing generative models to synthesize images from text~\cite{fang2022neural}, or adopting retrieval modules to fetch relevant images from auxiliary datasets \cite{zhang2020neural, feng2023mkvse}.